 PDR fixes the damage done to your car by simply driving it.

 Major accidents or auto body work still require traditional dent repair, especially when paint damage occurs.

 The premise of a paintless dent repair is to avoid an expensive paint job.

 While high-quality technicians work carefully to avoid cracking or chipping the paint on most cars, some are more likely to see chipped or cracked paint after the procedure.
 If your car has already been repainted it is far more likely to crack than an if it had an original paint job.
 Heat reduces the likelihood of paint damage on all cars, but repainted surfaces still see a greater chance of damage.

 If the area has repaired before, a more detailed repair may be in the cards to get the best results.

 Can I Just Push the Dent Out Myself?

 Remember, PDR isn’t as simple as pushing the dent out.
-The technician also evens out the area as require and uses techniques to protect the paint along the way.
-You are more likely to restore your car (and its value) when you use a professional service.
+The technician takes the time to measure the dent, skillfully applying pressure at critical points and protecting the paint along the way.
+You are more likely to restore your car (and its value) when you use a professional paintless dent removal service.

 Taking the car out of the garage means wear and tear.
 Dents show how many miles you drove and memories you made – or how many times you parked too close to the shopping cart bay at the grocery store.